What is a Giffen Good?

-Therefore, for the household to get its total expenditure to remain at $400, it would need to consume more rice and less wheat to meet its consumption demand:
+Therefore, for the household to get its total expenditure to remain at $400 and meet its consumption level of 50 kg, it would need to consume more rice and less wheat to meet its consumption demand:

 As we noted, the demand for rice rose from 40 kg to 43 kg despite its increase in price.
 Therefore, rice is an example of a Giffen good.

 As noted in the example above, there are certain conditions for a Giffen good: